k3jph/corona/_posts/2015-04-06-negative-interest-rates-ja-bitte.md

 But why not stuff the money under the mattress, after all?
 That's more nuanced.
 Why don't people put money under the mattress in normal times?
 Banks charge fees to maintain accounts and that is an effectively negative yield.
 A few things come into play.
 But the most important is you pay for safety.
 The government felt safer than the mattress.
 A burglar can't break into your house and take your bonds (they are electronically transferred).
 But a burglar can take the contents of your house.
 This safety is a critical point as the electronic reference is easier to carry and point around than a wheelbarrow full of cash.
 Finally, having the money in the system means it is easy to spend when it is needed.
 Bonds can be sold quickly and the proceeds dropped into accounts for spending.

 [Forbes](http://www.forbes.com/sites/billgreiner/2015/03/12/nega-coups-and-the-implications-of-negative-interest-rates-on-the-global-economy/2/) has a great discussion of the implications of all this.

+[^lawn]: I also like to use point models for mass, now get off my lawn.

 _Image by The Financial Times._